[Font Designer Project] "Gospel-EB" Design and Production: Interview with Takayuki Kuwahara

 What kind of font do you plan to create in the future?

-Actually, one of my designers told me that I didn't think Mr. Kuwahara would write such cute characters.
-Laughter is more like filling in the boxes, rather than writing letters, so I'd like to reduce that feeling in the future.
+Actually, one of my fellow designers told me that they never thought Kuwahara would write such cute characters. (laughs) Rather than writing characters, it still feels like I'm just filling in the spaces, so I'd like to get rid of that feeling as much as possible in the future.

-I hope that users will continue to use it as they like.
+We would like users to continue to use it freely as they like.

 Profile of Takayuki Kuwahara

-After independence, mainly produced dot fonts for Sony's interface.
-Involved in designing about 10 typefaces including Gospel.
+After going independent, he mainly produced dot fonts for Sony's interfaces, and was involved in the design of around 10 typefaces, including Gospel.

 Articles in the same Categories